openhab-scripters/openhab-helper-libraries/README.md

 <ul>

 Scripts should be put into the `/automation/jsr223/` subdirectory hierarchy of your OH2 configuration directory.
-In a Linux apt installation, this would be `/etc/openhab2/automation/jsr223/`.
+In a Linux package repository installation, like openHABian, this would be `/etc/openhab2/automation/jsr223/`.
 For a Linux manual installation, this would default to `/opt/openhab2/conf/automation/jsr223/`.

 Some scripts should be loaded before others because of dependencies between the scripts.
 Scripts that implement OH2 components (like trigger types, item providers, etc.) are one example.